Research

 (In collaboration with DCOTSS and SABRE teams)

 During the NASA DCOTSS and NOAA SABRE aircraft missions, I developed and deployed two aircraft instruments to: 1) measure UTLS aerosol concentration and size distribution (DPOPS instrument), and 2) collect UTLS aerosol samples for offline chemical composition and morphology analysis (high-altitude aircraft MOUDI system).
 My work yielded a valuable dataset of aerosol concentration, size distribution, composition, and morphology up to 22 km over North America.
 This dataset is essential for characterizing background UTLS aerosols and perturbations from volcanic and wildfire injections.
 For example, my instrument measured volcanic plumes from La Soufrière eruptions in April 2021 in the stratosphere, which I used for detailed analysis of their spatiotemporal evolutions and impacts on radiative forcing and ozone (Li et al., ACP, 2023).
-I also evaluated the radiative impacts of high-altitude wildfire smoke measured in the UT.
+It also captured 5-day-old pyrocumulonimbus (pyroCb) smoke plumes in the UT, which exhibited an unusually large size mode (500-600 nm diameter) that substantially enhanced the radiative cooling effect of smoke aerosols (Li et al., preprint, 2024).
 Data from DCOTSS mission are publically available at NASA ASDC archive.
 Feel free to email me if you have any questions on the aerosol data.

 2. Offline chemical imaging of UTLS aerosol samples